ReddTea/astroemperor/README.md

 ```

 # Outputs
 They go under /datalogs folder.
-Following the name convention for the datasets, you should have them properly clasiffied as /datalogs/starname/<date_i>, where i is the ith run in that date.
+Following the name convention for the datasets, you should have them properly classified as /datalogs/starname/<date_i>, where i is the ith run in that date.

 You will see chain plots, posterior plots, histograms, phasefolded curves, the chain sample and more!!!